ouspg/CompSec/README.md

 ## Virtual machines

-Each lab utilizes one of the virtual machines.
+Each lab utilizes one of the virtual machines below.
 These machines can be found from the University drive.

 Following virtual machines will be used: